astarivi/OGXRepacker/README.md

         - Example: `Halo 2 (GLO)`
     - ### Keep filename
         - Keeps the input filename and uses it for the output.
+        - This mode disables all game title metadata fetching, making `Auto` modes default to `Rebuild`.
         - Example: `HALO 2`

 - ## Pack Mode